Artist gives DC Comics superheroes a remake in Lego

 His work will be shown at this week's major comic book fan convention, Comic-Con International, in San Diego.

-Previously a corporate lawyer in New York, Sawaya now devotes his time to one of his favourite childhood hobbies.
+Previously a corporate lawyer in New York, Sawaya now devotes his time to one of his favorite childhood hobbies.

 "I have fun, I've found my passion.
 It's creating art out of Lego bricks.
 Is there a better job out there?" he said.